Why Your Website Isn't Ranking on Google (And How to Fix It)

 YMYL (Your Money or Your Life) topics.
 Medical, financial, legal topics require extreme E-E-A-T. Without credentials, you won't rank.

-Algorithmic orphan.
+Algorithmic limbo.
 Your site got caught in an algorithm update and needs a refresh cycle to recover.
 This can take months.

-- Consider using Revised to acquire contextual backlinks from Wikipedia, Reddit, and other trusted sources that Google values
+Strategy pivot: Target lower-competition keywords first, build authority with informational content before commercial, increase backlink velocity dramatically, consider using Revised to acquire contextual backlinks from Wikipedia, Reddit, and other trusted sources that Google values.

 Building authority takes time.
 But with the right diagnosis and fixes, you'll get there.